and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 **FR-016 — Personal parking booking**
 The user books a parking space for a selected slot and date.
 Once booked, the tile shows a confirmation state ("You've Booked!") with a Cancel button.
 The user can change their slot by tapping a different tile — no separate edit flow required.

-**FR-017 — Tenant-configurable booking window rules**
+**FR-017 — Tenant-configurable booking window**
-Each tenant configures their own parking booking window rules — including how far ahead users can book, and any time-of-day cutoffs.
-The platform enforces these rules using server time (not device time) to prevent clock manipulation.
+Each tenant's Company Admin configures how many days ahead parking bookings can be made (e.g. 7 days).
+The booking window unlocks one day at a time at 12pm server time: before 12pm, users can book up to N−1 days ahead; at 12pm, the Nth day unlocks.
+The 12pm unlock time is fixed and not tenant-configurable.
+All window calculations use server time to prevent device clock manipulation.
 Dates outside a user's allowed booking window display an informational message with a Refresh button rather than a booking UI.

 **FR-018 — Per-tenant groups and parking capacity** Each tenant defines their own internal groups (e.g. teams, floors, departments).
 Parking capacity is allocated per group.
-The capacity and bookings visible to a user depend on their group membership and the tenant's configured rules for when capacities pool or separate.
+The capacity and bookings visible to a user reflect their group's allocation for the selected date and slot.

 **FR-019 — Guest parking (admin only)**
 Only users with the Company Admin role can book guest parking spaces.
 The guest parking option is not shown to standard users.

+**FR-040 — Nightly cross-group parking reallocation**
+At 9pm server time each evening, any unbooked parking spaces across all groups within a tenant are pooled and made available to users on the waitlist from any group.
+The system automatically allocates these spaces to waitlisted users in waitlist order, regardless of the waitlisted user's group membership.
+A push notification is sent to each user who receives an allocation (see FR-030).
+This rule exists because groups have different capacity allocations — groups with smaller allocations frequently carry waitlist entries while groups with larger allocations have unused spaces.
+The 9pm pooling ensures those spaces are not wasted.

 ### 3.4 Events & Notes